barbagroup/PetIBM/examples/decoupledibpm/cylinder2dRe3000_GPU/README.md

 python scripts/plotVorticity.py
 ```

-The plots are saved as PNG files in the subfolder `figures` of the simulation
+The plots are saved as PNG files in the sub-folder `figures` of the simulation
 directory.